tonton-pixel/emoji-patterns/README.md

 ## Caveats

 - The basic patterns strictly follow the information extracted from the data files.
-Therefore, the following characters are considered **Emoji** in the `emoji-data.txt` file, although they are omitted in the `emoji-test.txt` file, as well as in the CLDR annotation files provided in XML format:
+Therefore, the following characters are considered **Emoji** in the [emoji-data.txt](https://www.unicode.org/Public/13.0.0/ucd/emoji/emoji-data.txt) file, although they are omitted in the [emoji-test.txt](https://unicode.org/Public/emoji/13.0/emoji-test.txt) file, as well as in the CLDR annotation files provided in XML format:

     - 12 keycap bases: number sign '#', asterisk '*', digits '0' to '9'
     - 26 singleton regional indicators: '🇦' to '🇿'

 - The regular expressions *must* include a 'u' flag, since the patterns make use of the new type of Unicode escape sequences: `\u{1F4A9}`.

-- The two main regular expression patterns **Emoji_All** and **Emoji_Keyboard** are pretty big, around 48KB each...
+- The two main regular expression patterns **Emoji_All** and **Emoji_Keyboard** are pretty big, around 50KB each...

 ## License

 The MIT License (MIT).

-Copyright © 2018-2019 Michel MARIANI.
+Copyright © 2018-2020 Michel MARIANI.